harisadnan21/Stack-Overflow-Project/README.md

 This assignment involves applying two buffer overflow attacks to two separate binary executables.

 You will gain experience with how poorly written programs can expose the system and user to potential security flaws.
-You will only perform rudamentary "stack smashing" to overwrite stack variables and a function return adress.
+You will only perform rudimentary "stack smashing" to overwrite stack variables and a function return address.
 Manipulating the stack in this manner is a fundamental approach that many hackers use to gain access (illegally) to systems, it a common weakness in operating systems and network servers.
 In this course you will not peform a full attack, we leave that for follow on systems courses.